RobDruryDev/Pathfinding/README.md

 ## Project Dependencies:
-- This project uses both SDL and Boost.
+- This project uses both SDL 3 and Boost 1.84.
 If you want to download and run the project, make sure you have those libraries installed.
 - You will also need to set up the SDL_PATH and BOOST_PATH environment variables in order for the project to link properly.

 # A* Pathfinding Roadmap